adegard/TagIE.ahk/README.md

 # TagIE.ahk

-Trying to simplify IE automation, I create simple functions in TagIE.ahk :D
+***************
+FEATURES:
+-Simplify your IE automation Scripts with simple readable functions with TagIE.ahk :D -TagIE auto-waits for a webpage element to appear and interacts with it as soon as it appears -Element identifier can be id, tagname, classname, or Selector (use Chrome Inspector for that)

 ******************
 LIST OF FUNCTIONS: